advaitvd/Lexical-analyser--scanner-/README.md

 Source Program ====> COMPILER ====> Machine level program

-The following are the phases of a compilation:
+The following are the phases of compilation:

         Source Program
               |